kvist3n/kvist3n-word-count/doc/exercises.rst

 Advanced
 --------

-- Add a test and document how to run it.
+- Add a test anddocument how to run it.
 - Add the possibility to auto-document Python code.